 - Potentially more cost effective in the long run

 - If quality and consistent Internet connectivity is a concern, you can keep your phone calls separate from your Internet traffic (with an on-premise phone system and PRIs)

 - Must be maintained by in-house IT staff or consultant

 - No guaranteed reliability

 - No support for remote employees

-In a nutshell, those costs are as follows: Initially, you will pay for the phone system infrastructure, any licensing fees for the provider you choose, and PRI service setup— should you need a new one.
-On an ongoing basis, you'll pay for the PRIs or SIP trunking service, as well as in-house electricity and extra bandwidth needed to run the phone system 24/7.
-But then, even if your team can seamlessly handle the installation today, keeping up the ongoing maintenance (e.g. software upgrades, addressing hardware failure, implementing a backup SIP trunking provider) could require additional personnel expenditures and consulting services.
-And ultimately, an on-premise solution typically reaches end of life in 5-10 years and will need to be replaced.
+In a nutshell, those costs are as follows: Initially, you will pay for the phone system infrastructure, any licensing fees for the provider you choose, and PRI service setup, should you need a new one.
+On an ongoing basis, you'll pay for the PRIs or SIP trunking service, as well as for in-house electricity and the extra bandwidth needed to run the phone system 24/7.
+But then, even if your team can seamlessly handle the installation today, keeping up the ongoing maintenance (e.g., software upgrades, addressing hardware failure, implementing a backup SIP trunking provider) could require additional personnel expenditures and consulting services.
+And ultimately, an on-premise solution typically reaches end of life in five to ten years and will need to be replaced.

-A final issue to think about before deploying an on-premise PBX is what to do if you have geographically-dispersed offices or remote employees.
-Simply put, you cannot have remote employees and offices use the same physical PBX (unless you plan on laying wires across mountains and rivers between your locations).
-IT professionals have attempted to solve this with "hybrid" solutions (employing both hosted and on-premise PBXs and managing dial plans between them), or by simply paying for remote employees' cell phone bills.
-We've found none of these options are great— If you need to connect remote offices and employees with extension-to-extension dialing, free calling, and other phone system features, you should probably consider a hosted VoIP solution.
+Another issue to think about before deploying an on-premise PBX is what to do if you have geographically dispersed offices or remote employees.
+Simply put, you cannot have remote employees and offices use the same physical PBX (unless you plan to lay wires across mountains and rivers between your locations).
+IT professionals have attempted to solve this with "hybrid" solutions—employing both hosted and on-premise PBXs and managing dial plans between them—or by simply paying for remote employees' cell phone bills.
+We've found that none of these options are great.
+If you need to connect remote offices and employees with extension-to-extension dialing, free calling, and other phone system features, you should probably consider a hosted VoIP solution.